Here are answers to some of your most frequently asked questions regarding coronavirus and our reopening

 What social distancing measures have you introduced?

-Timed tickets ensure that visitor numbers are spread-out throughout the day.
+Timed tickets ensured that visitor numbers were spread out throughout the day.

 We are operating a separate entrance and exit.

 We introduced a one-way route throughout the building.